hoxfon/react-native-twilio-programmable-voice/README.md

 ...

 // initialize the Programmable Voice SDK passing an access token obtained from the server.

-async function initTelephony() {
+// Listen to deviceReady and deviceNotReady events to see whether the initialization succeeded. async function initTelephony() {
     try {
         const accessToken = await getAccessTokenFromServer()